ulflor/wavepacket/doc/architecture.rst

     As these entities wrap an operator, this module requires the operator module.

 :py:mod:`wavepacket.solver`
-    Here, you can find The solver module contains actual Solvers for the differential equations.
+    Here, you can find actual Solvers for the differential equations.
-    This requires knowledge of the expression module.
+    Hence, this module requires knowledge of the expression module.

 Two other modules stand apart from this hierarchy: